laurarnichols/CrossSectionCalculations/SiVH3/GaNPaper/VASPandExport/README.md

 * Relax perfect crystal supercell first, then use that as starting point to introduce defect
 * For the defect, used the following order of calculations to speed things up:
   * Ground state relax (final charge state/final positions)
-  * Use outputs to start excited-state relax (initial charge state)
+  * Use ground-state outputs to start excited-state relax (initial charge state)
-  * Use outputs to start ground-state SCF at excited state positions (final charge state/initial positions)
+  * Use ground-state outputs to start ground-state SCF at excited state positions (final charge state/initial positions)
 * VASP requires that an SCF calculation follow a relaxation to match the charge density and wave functions to the final positions
 * The `Export` program also assumes that the calculation does not include relaxation steps with multiple energies
 * For an individual system, do relax first, then SCF with tighter convergence, then NSCF for denser grid (if needed)
 * Guanzhi said that he determined that `ENCUT = 400` eV was sufficient for this system, so that is what I will use.
 * For relaxations, I use `EDIFF = 1E-5` for speed, then I tighten to `1E-8` for the SCF calculations for better-converged wave functions (see [this forum post by Andy](https://www.vasp.at/forum/viewtopic.php?f=3&t=18050))
 * I use non-spin-polarized calculations for the perfect crystal and spin-polarized for the defect crystal.
-* We need symmetry turned off (`ISYM=0`) for feeding into the Export code, but for relaxations I leave the symmetry alone for speed.
+* We need symmetry turned off (`ISYM=-1`) for feeding into the Export code, but for relaxations I leave the symmetry alone for speed (mostly affects the perfect crystal where symmetry is not already broken).
 * Used `vasp_gam` (gamma-only) version of VASP to speed up HSE calculations. `Export` currently doesn't work properly for gamma-only, but I cut everything out besides the energy stuff because that is all we need.
 * The HSE calculations are faster when using results from a PBE calculation, but you can't use the results from the `vasp_std` version as input to the `vasp_gam` version because it will say `plane wave coefficients changed`.
 Instead, do a PBE calculation using `vasp_gam` to use as input for the HSE calculations.
-* __Important__: Our code has not been compiled properly on Perlmutter yet.
-I am in the process of trying to distribute the arrays better to get rid of the seg faults.
-Those are gone, but the results are not correct, so the code still needs some debugging.